radishland/radish/README.md

 - Simple, type-safe authoring
 - Server-Side rendered templates with declarative shadow root
 - Minimal, declarative API with signals and reactive directives
-- Ship readable, debuggable code with a near-no-build step
+- Ship readable, debuggable code with a near-zero build step and no bundle
 - Escape the js toolchain entropy
 - Less migration hell: platform API change slowly
 - Powered by Deno, secure by default